drhaney/pt100rtd/README.md

 #### If you have a 32-bit ARM MCU, then you don't need this!
-It is intended for 8-bit MCUs lacking SRAM and speed, namely the one used in the Arduino UNO.
+It is intended for 8-bit MCUs lacking SRAM and speed, namely the one used in the Arduino UNO and similar.

 Consuming ~3kB of Arduino program memory, this Pt100rtd library is larger than any collection of computational methods that might be used instead.